Loveless (manga): Main characters

 Ritsuka is twelve years old and the protagonist of the story.
 He was named after the lunar day "Rikka," which fell on May 5 in the year 2005.
 His "true name" is Loveless, although it is yet to be seen on his body as the other teams' names are.
 He enjoys taking photographs and "making memories."

 In the first volume, the story alludes to an abrupt change of personality occurring in Ritsuka two years prior.
 It is seen often through flashbacks, when his mother beats him and denies that he is truly Ritsuka and that he is actually someone else in his body.
-Before this change, he was a popular, yet academically average student; he doesn't get along with his classmates, and he purposely points out their faults.
+Before this change, he was a popular, yet academically average student; he does not get along with his classmates, and he purposely points out their faults.
 In contrast to this, he is the perfect student.
 In addition to the personality change, he suffers a loss in memory.
 The cause of these drastic changes is still unknown, although he has regular therapy sessions to determine why.

 On his first day at his new school, Ritsuka meets Soubi Agatsuma.
 Soubi confuses him with his sudden intimacy and puzzling claims that he was Seimei's friend and Fighter Unit.
 As Ritsuka discovers, Seimei's impromptu will dictates that Soubi shall "become Ritsuka's" upon his death.

 Ritsuka and Soubi's relationship is complex, but in many ways Ritsuka admires Soubi.
 However, Ritsuka has trouble trusting others, and Soubi's various secrets continue to have an adverse effect on this.

 Despite his young age and inexperience, Ritsuka is very intelligent and approaches things with startling maturity.
 The circumstances of his life encourage his lack of innocence; however, there have been notable incidents that bare his naïveté, particularly in sexual love and healthy relationships.
 Despite this, he still has firm opinions and unrelenting ideas about those subjects.
 It is these opinions that clash dramatically with adults and authority figures around him, most notably Soubi.
 Ritsuka is a pacifist, and strongly opposes violence under any circumstance.

 Love is an uncomfortable subject for Ritsuka.
-He is wary of compliments, and doesn't like affection.
+He is wary of compliments, and does not like affection.
 Ritsuka's inner conflict over believing Soubi's declarations of love becomes a source of great tension and bitterness in their relationship.